ederfduran/Holidays-API/README.md

 - An employee does not have only one manager assigned
 - Any manager can process the request of any Employee
+- Manager can't request vacations
+- No need to wait for a year to request vacations

 ### Dependencies